 If you or someone you know could benefit from this program, you are just looking for more information, or you represent an organization that would like to become a community partner, please call Elgin 311 (847-931-6001) or email email@example.com to be connected to the program leadership team.
 Individual contact information is also provided below.

 The Elgin Police Department's Operation Homefront Program began in 2009, and since its inception, over 400 home visits were conducted with parents.
 After presenting this program's information along with information on the School Resource Officer Program to Elgin City Council in October 2020, the police department initiated a comprehensive review and analysis of the program, working with department personnel, community members, Councilmember Corey Dixon and Christopher Mallette of CKone, LLC.
 Through those discussions, the Youth Empowerment Program was developed.
 The Youth Empowerment Program offers a more robust response to juvenile outreach, prevention, and intervention.
 In June of 2022, CKone, LLC's, Christopher Mallette and Charles Perry, who were hired for the development, management, training, and implementation of the program, transitioned away from the program.
 The program is now led by Community Engagement Specialist Bob Whitt along with community liaisons Jeff Ligon and Aaron Cobbs, as well as Elgin Police Department's Special Investigations Detective Will Yucaitis, and Officer Mike Fuller.

-The Youth Empowerment Program centers on a multidisciplinary partnership between the school district, community-based organizations, faith-based agencies and the police department, with the goals of decreasing juvenile violence, arrests gang involvement (activity and membership), decreasing high school dropout rates and increasing high school graduation rates.
-The Youth Empowerment Program is grounded in restorative justice practices, which seek to understand and repair harm done and relationships rather than punishment.
+The Youth Empowerment Program centers on a multidisciplinary partnership between the school district, community-based organizations, faith-based agencies and the police department, with the goals of decreasing juvenile violence, arrests, gang involvement (activity and membership), decreasing high school dropout rates, and increasing high school graduation rates.
+The Youth Empowerment Program is grounded in restorative justice practices, which seek to understand and repair the harm that was done and relationships rather than punishment.
 The program offers a community-based approach, fostering open communication channels between all partners so that mitigating factors surrounding incidents can be discussed before reaching the level of actionable police involvement.

 Detective Will Yucaitis has served with the Elgin Police Department for 15 years, starting his career on night shift patrol.
 During his time on patrol, he became an evidence technician.
 Detective Yucaitis also served on EPD's SWAT team for approximately six years.
 For the past ten years, Detective Yucaitis has worked in the Special Investigations Group (SIG) and is currently assigned as a detective in the group.
 Yucaitis is certified in Crisis Intervention Training (CIT) and is a member of the EPD's “Operation Shattered Stars” peer support group.

 Officer Mike Fuller started his career with the Elgin Police Department in December of 2014 after graduating from Western Illinois University with a Bachelors degree in Law Enforcement and Justice Administration and a minor in Business Management.
 During college, Officer Fuller also interned with the United States Marshals Service.
 In 2016, Officer Fuller was assigned to the Special Investigations Group, and is one of two gang intelligence officers in the group.
-Officer Fuller has been certified in the data acquisition for the National Integrated Ballistic Information Network (NIBIN) since 2017, and has also served as an operator on EPD's SWAT team for approximately 6 years.
+Officer Fuller has been certified in the data acquisition for the National Integrated Ballistic Information Network (NIBIN) since 2017, and had also served as an operator on EPD's SWAT team for approximately 6 years.
 Officer Fuller is also certified in Crisis Intervention Training (CIT).

 Aaron is a proud Elgin community member and U-46 graduate raised locally by a single mother.
 During his childhood he belonged to many City and school-run youth organizations that ranged from after school care to faith and athletic programming.
 It was through these programs that he developed life-long friendships, found mentors, and gained a sense of confidence.
 All of this helped him not only while he was growing up, but were fundamental to the man he has become.